IljaN/redisphpsearch/README.md

 **IMPORTANT: This project is under heavy development, everything is subject to change!**

 ##About
-A light weight php library which provides fulltext search capability by using [redis](http://redis.io) as index server.
+A lightweight PHP library which provides fulltext search capability using [redis](http://redis.io) as index server.

 ##Overview

 ###Indexing
-A index is created by taking a text to index and an id.
+A index is created by taking a text and an id.
 First the text is processed by a tokenizer function which splits the text in to multiple tokens (words).

 ```php